Gum Disease & Periodontics

 • Denture fit change

-Our dentist in Encino can help you determine the level of cleaning that you need.
+Our dentist in Encino can assess and determine the appropriate level of cleaning required for your specific needs.

 Read Ecko B.‘s review of Signature Smiles of LA on Yelp